IRONMAN BRASIL 2023 REGULATION

 34. There’ll be one aid station on Swim, seven aid stations on the Bike with 16 pass-through, and nine aid stations with 23 pass-through on the Run course.

-35. Athlete must change in the Changing Tent; in case he/she does not do it, he/she will be disqualified.
+35. The athlete must change in the Transition Area; in case he/she does not do it, he/she will be disqualified.

 36. Each athlete is exclusively responsible for getting their bags in the hanger, getting their material, putting it back inside the mags, and closing it in the specific Changing Tent.